 Siraj ud-Daulah, the Nawab of Bengal was the first Indian king to foresee the threat posed to the future of the country by the English East India Company which entered India in the name of trade but transgressed its limits.
 He took bold initiatives to thwart the company’s evil designs.
 The last independent Nawab of Bengal, Siraj ud-Daulah, was born in 1733.
 He took the reins of power at the age of 23 years.

-Taking advantage of the troubles faced by Siraj-ud-Doulah from his kinsmen, the East India Company started exploiting the people including the farmers and businessmen.
-Siraj, then took initiative to curb those atrocities.
+Taking advantage of the troubles faced by Siraj ud-Daulah from his kinsmen, the East India Company started exploiting the people including the farmers and businessmen.
+Siraj then took the initiative to curb those atrocities.
 Though he succeeded initially, because of his attitude of forgiveness towards the enemy, he had to pay a heavy price which proved catastrophic to the future of India.
 Under those adverse circumstances, his adversaries like Siraj’s aunt Ghasitee Begum, her adopted son Shaukat Jung, his supporter Krishna Das, who was the son of Diwan Raj Vallabh, Siraj’s Commander-in-Chief, Mir Jafar who was his uncle, influential traders Manik Chand, Ameer Chand and Banker Jagath Sethi had hatched a conspiracy along with Robert Clive to overthrow Siraj.